paduagroup/tutorial-lmp/README.md

 ## 3  Create a simulation box

-Let's try one of the most studied ionic liquids, composed of the butylmethylimidazolium cation and the bistriflamide anion, [C4C1im][Ntf2]:
+Let's try one of the most studied ionic liquids, composed of the butylmethylimidazolium cation and the bis(trifluoromethanesulfonyl)amide anion (a.k.a.
+TFSI), [C4C1im][Ntf2]:

         mkdir c4c1im_ntf2
         cd c4c1im_ntf2

-copy the CL&P  parameter database and molecule specification files for the ions:
+copy the CL&P parameter database and molecule specification files for these ions:

         cp ~/sim/clandp/il.ff .
         cp ~/sim/clandp/c4c1im.zmat .